 StockQuoteInfo = "$ " & Trim(Mid$(HTMLAsStringTemp, 1, j - 1))

+Once the time and price are retrieved, they are placed in the captions of the lblTime and lblQuote label controls.
 Notice that this procedure has several error handlers (HandleBadHTMLError, HandleAsyncReadError, and HandleBadStockSymbol).
 Changing the error handler on the fly allows the code to return the correct exception message.
 The error handlers also serve as goto targets when a non-runtime error occurs.
 This is not the most elegant error handling, but it works.
 Since this was an update to an existing app, I decided not to rewrite the error handler.